United States Virgin Islands Police Department

-The United States Virgin Islands Police Department (VIPD), officially the Police Department of the United States Virgin Islands, is the law enforcement agency for the U.S. Virgin Islands, and has jurisdiction anywhere in the territory.
+The United States Virgin Islands Police Department (VIPD), officially the Police Department of the United States Virgin Islands, is the law enforcement agency of the U.S. Virgin Islands, and has jurisdiction anywhere in the territory.
 It is commanded by a commissioner, who is subject to the authority of the governor.

 The Royal Virgin Islands Police Force is responsible for policing the British Virgin Islands.